kema-dev/kema-dev/README.md

 </h2>

 <div align=center>
-<p>:white_check_mark: Privacy is a very big concern for me, I try to make people aware of the importance of preserving it and to recommend them appropriate softwares.
+<p>:white_check_mark: Privacy is a very big concern for me, I try to make people aware of the importance of preserving it and to recommend them appropriate software.
 I plan to make a privacy guide soon<p>

 <p>:white_check_mark: I am passionate about cyber security and try to be up to date with latests news about it</p>